Saint John Historic Buildings

 The building is named for one of UNB’s staunchest supporters.
 A loyal alumnus (BSc 1930, DLitt 1978), Phillip W. Oland (1910-1996) was chairperson and CEO of Moosehead Breweries Ltd. Dr. Oland dedicated a lifetime of service to his country and his community.
 He served in the Canadian Armed Forces during World War II, was the founder of the New Brunswick Youth Orchestra and sat on numerous board and committees for such organizations as the United Way, the YM/YWCA, the University of New Brunswick and St. Thomas University.

-Ward Chipman Library
+Ward Chipman Building

-The Ward Chipman Library, one of the three original buildings on campus, is named in honor of Ward Chipman (1754-1824), a Massachusetts Loyalist who was deputy muster-master general to the British forces during the American Revolution; thereafter, he settled in Saint John where he culminated a distinguished legal career in being named to the New Brunswick Supreme Court.
-As of 2011, the Ward Chipman Library is being renovated to reflect the current needs of the campus.
+The Ward Chipman building, one of the three original buildings on campus, is named in honor of Ward Chipman (1754-1824), a Massachusetts Loyalist who was deputy muster-master general to the British forces during the American Revolution; thereafter, he settled in Saint John where he culminated a distinguished legal career in being named to the New Brunswick Supreme Court.
+As of 2011, the Ward Chipman building is being renovated to reflect the current needs of the campus.

 K.C.
 Irving Hall